-A 5 minute read by Anna Smith, Designer
+A 5 minute read by Anna Smith, Graphic Designer

 It is fairly straightforward for a designer to create a project that serves its functional purpose.
 We place the buttons where they need to go, adjust the typeface to fit “just so”, kern and track, drop-shadow and fade.

 But to create a piece that elicits “Wow” reactions (as Mr. Glaser puts it), is a far more tricky task.
 This type of designing involves tapping into emotions, and knowing what will thrill a certain set audience.
 It takes understanding that creating delight is not about just throwing a flashy gimmick into a project, but in artfully embellishing what is there.